 High Water Salmon Fishing Tactics

-By Jock Monteith 26th April 2018
+By Jock Monteith 14th October 2022

 Even in normal water conditions never underestimate just how close to the riverbank salmon will run & hold.
-This becomes even more relevant during high water conditions where the only break from the higher water pressure for a salmon is right in tight to the riverbank.
+This becomes even more relevant during high water conditions where the only break from the higher water pressure for a salmon is often right in tight to the riverbank.

 It's like some sort of testosterone driven psychological affliction that we look at a salmon river and assume the fly or lure needs to be right out in the middle or near the far bank as that is where salmon are always to be found.
 Salmon always take the 'course of least resistance' when running up a river and often that route in higher water conditions will be within only a few yards of the riverbank.
 These close to the riverbank pockets of slacker water also double up as holding areas for resident fish when the river rises giving them a double importance to your salmon fishing approach if you can identify them as you're fishing.

 Find The High Water Salmon Running Strip